Diogo-Paulico/FCT-VPN/README.md

   The output should now look like the one presented previously.

  ### Firefox
- For some reason you need to have Firefox installed during the VPNs installation even if the browser you intend to use to browse the web is Chrome/Chromium. **Firefox is only required during installation, meaning you can uninstal it rigth after we are done.** To check if it is installed you can either look for it in the applications menu or type in terminal:
+ For some reason you need to have Firefox installed during the VPNs installation even if the browser you intend to use to browse the web is Chrome/Chromium. **Firefox is only required during installation, meaning you can uninstall it right after we are done.** To check if it is installed you can either look for it in the applications menu or type in terminal:

  ```
   firefox